oneza-hassan/QAU-BioCom-Scripts-and-project/README.md

 ---

 ## 📌 Project Overview
-This repository contains **all lab assignments** and the **final project** from the BioComputing course at FAST-NU.
+This repository contains **all lab assignments** and the **final project** from the BioComputing course at QAU.
 The flagship project is a **protein sequence analysis tool** that predicts helical regions using the Kyte-Doolittle hydrophobicity scale.

 ---